 - Consider putting a Rescue Alert Sticker in one of your windows so emergency personnel will know there are animals inside your home (for situations when you're not home).
 You can order one online entirely for free or you can make one.

 - Can't afford extra supplies for a kit?
 You'll find tons of useful stuff at your local discount or dollar store.
 Or recycle old things you were going to throw out anyway (old ratty towels make good dog blankets in an emergency).
 Having anything is better than having nothing.
 You can also budget $5 a month towards getting supplies and put your kit together over a several months or more.

-Animal Waste: disposable dog poo bags, a disposable cat litterbox (an aluminum roasting pan works) and some litter
+Animal waste disposal: dog poo bags, disposable litter box (an aluminum roasting pan works), litter

 Basic first aid supplies

 Miscellaneous items such as garbage bags, blankets, paper towels, sanitary wipes, hand sanitizer, flashlight